Tar Spot on Maples

-Don't let the black tar-like spots on your maple tree make you fret.
-Though one of the more noticeable, it is one of the less damaging of the fungal leaf spot diseases.
+Don’t let black tar-like spots on the leaves of your maple tree make you fret.
+Although it’s one of the more noticeable diseases, it’s not detrimental to the vitality of healthy plants.